 Leave the last stitch unworked.

 4. Now, just repeat step 3 for each row until you get a piece that’s as big as you want it.
 Here is my sample after working the crochet chevron stitch for 10 rows.
-Again, I only did 2 repeats, but yours should have a 3rd peak.
+Again, I only did 2 repeats, but yours should have the 3rd peak.

 See how easy that is!

 I hope you guys enjoyed this quick little tutorial.
 I’ll be back in a few days to share the pattern for the Mocha Ripple Throw.
 This throw is the biggest thing I’ve made so far and it’s really easy to recreate.
-Here’s a sneak peek o it!

 See you soon!